sambrothers0/class-dash/README.md

 and re-add a new space; this will delete the invisible character.
 3) Make a directory 'Release' mkdir Release
-2) Next, generate make files (capitalization of “MinGW Makefiles” matters!): cd Debug cmake.exe -G "MinGW Makefiles" ..
+2) Next, generate make files (capitalization of “MinGW Makefiles” matters!): cd Release && cmake.exe -G "MinGW Makefiles" ..
 3) The above step should complete without an error and find a C++ compiler.
 Next we can compile the code: mingw32-make.exe
 4) We can now run the game: ./classdash.exe